QihangFan/QihangFan.github.io/README.md

   - Topic 03.
 Interfaces — Physical/Digital Cameras, Rigs
   - Topic 04.
 Phygital Material Creation
   - Topic 05.
 Upcycling — New Forms of Luxury
   - Topic 06.
-Production Landscapes
+Production Landscapes <br>

 ## For Us
 After a careful study of Duran Lantink's approach to upcycling, we summarized the process into 7 stages.
 Duran Lantink starts design thinking from the very first step and he goes through multiple iterations.
 His workflow is nonlinear and circular.